2SSK/autoupd/README.md

 `autoupd` is a "set it and forget it" utility for keeping your system up-to-date.
 It automatically detects your system's package manager, performs an update, and sets up a systemd timer to run daily for rolling-release distros or weekly for others.

+## Features

+- **Automatic Package Manager Detection:** `autoupd` automatically detects the package manager on your system, supporting a wide range of managers.
+- **Automated Updates:** It sets up a `systemd` timer to run updates daily on rolling-release distributions and weekly on others.
+- **Status Dashboard:** A simple and intuitive dashboard to view the status of your updates.
+- **Force Updates:** Manually trigger an update at any time.
+- **Desktop Notifications:** Get notified about the status of your updates.
+- **Logging:** All update operations are logged to `/var/log/autoupd`.

 ## How It Works

 1.  **Detects Package Manager:** Automatically identifies the package manager on your system (e.g., `apt`, `pacman`, `dnf`).